 Now you can start writing out the content for the individual pages on your site.
 Remember that consumers expect to absorb information quickly online- in general, you will only have a few sentences to get across your message.

 Break your text into smaller chunks than you generally would in print, and separate sections with larger headings and subheadings.

 Video can be a powerful tool.
 Consider compressing longer information sections into video form.
 This can work as a complement to your existing written content, too- i.e. a brief written section on your “About” page with a five-minute video exploring the history and mission of your company.

 Building a Professional Website: SEO

 Search Engine Optimization is intimidating at times, but there are a lot of tools and hacks out there to get you started.
 As mentioned above, SemRush and Google Keywords Planner can help you figure out what potential customers are searching for.
 Find a couple of key phrases that relate to your site and consistently include them in your copy and headings.

 Adding alt-text to images and including keywords along with your description of the image itself can be a quick way to improve your SEO score.

 Backlinks are a powerful way to establish authority for your site.
 Look into guest posting opportunities on outside blogs, or partner with other entrepreneurs in complementary niches to share each other’s products.

-While each of these steps will take some work, the overall process of building a site doesn’t have to be overwhelming.
-From here, it’s seriously simple to embed products or even an entire Selz store customized to your specific brand.
+While each of these steps will take some work, the overall process of building a professional website doesn’t have to be overwhelming.
 Want to try out a simple and powerful platform that will grow your business?
 Selz offers a free 14-day trial.
 Sign up here.